Swimming & Diving

 Matt Gianiodis begins his 15th overall season with the Michigan State swimming and diving teams this year.
 After starting at as an assistant coach in 1997, Gianiodis was promoted to head coach in October 2003.

 In his 11 seasons as head coach at Michigan State, Gianiodis' teams have made their mark in the pool and in the classroom.
-Since 2004, 14 varsity records have been broken by Spartan swimmers and divers.
-The program has been represented at the NCAA Championships in 2004 and 2005.
-In that span, Gianiodis has also coached swimmers to the 2004 South African and the 2006 Puerto Rican national teams.
+Since 2004, 21 varsity records have been broken by Spartan swimmers and divers.
+The program has been represented at the NCAA Championships in 2004-05 and 2010-12.
+In that span, Gianiodis has also coached swimmers to the 2004 South African, the 2006 Puerto Rican national teams and the 2012 Olympic Trials.

 Under Gianiodis' direction, the Spartan teams have also excelled academically.
 In 2006, both the men and women garnered top-20 rankings in Division I for academic performances.
 In 2007 the men's team again finished in the top 20 and they won the Directors Cup as a team with the highest GPA within the MSU athletic department.